agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 and do not have to roam 40+ jumps to the other side of EVE universe to find that one lone neural Rupture that they can shoot at.

-Agony's corporate culture is quite relaxed.
+Agony’s corporate culture is quite relaxed.
-We're definitely not a hardcore corp, however we firmly believe that if you're going to do something, you should do it well.
+We’re definitely not a hardcore corp, however we firmly believe that if you’re going to do something, you should do it well.
 Agony members approach PVP with a professional attitude, and constantly strive for excellence.